Attestation types

 What gets recorded

-When a recipient completes a request, ClearPolicy creates an attestation record that captures:- Timestamp — the exact date and time of completion.
+When a recipient completes a request online, ClearPolicy creates an attestation record that captures:- Timestamp — the exact date and time of completion.

 - IP address — the network address of the device used.